EnriqueLeBlohic/GameProject_1/README.md

 # GameProject_1
-multiple scripts and tips for my personal game project that could help in a future, the script contains code for running sonic game development
+multiple scripts and tips for my personal game project on GameMaker Studio that could help in a future, the script contains code for running sonic game development
 1. STEP
 2. CREATE
 3. DRAW